blynkkk/docs/blynk.cloud/security.md

 # Security

-- Every message sent through Blynk is encrypted and secure (unless you're using hardware that's doesn't support TLS)
+- Every message sent through Blynk is encrypted and secure (unless you're using hardware that doesn't support TLS)
 - Granular permissions allow you to manage who and how can see your devices and their data
 - Server system design doesn't allow any other user than allowed by you to view the devices within your organization hierarchy
 - Each device has own unique OAuth token and Product Id.
 Combination of both these fields grants access of the device only for your organization